-A penalty is awarded in soccer when a player commits a foul in their own penalty box.
-This can be a tackle, push, nudge, handball or any offense ruled by the referee.
+A penalty is awarded in soccer when players commit a foul in their penalty box.
+This can be a tackle, push, nudge, handball, or any offense ruled by the referee.

 Can a goalkeeper handle the ball outside the penalty box?

-No. Once a goalkeeper has left their penalty box, they are operating under the same handball ruleset as any other outfield player.
-Interestingly, a goalkeeper was allowed to handle the ball outside of the penalty box before 1912!
+No. Once a goalkeeper has left their penalty box, they operate under the same handball ruleset as any other outfield player.
+Interestingly, a goalkeeper was allowed to handle the ball outside the penalty box before 1912!

 Can a goalkeeper get a red card for handball?